philnash/speech-assistant-openai-realtime-api-node/Readme.md

 #  Speech Assistant with Twilio Voice and the OpenAI Realtime API (Node.js)

-This application demonstrates how to use Node.js, [Twilio Voice](https://www.twilio.com/docs/voice) and [Media Streams](https://www.twilio.com/docs/voice/media-streams), and [OpenAI's Realtime API](https://platform.openai.com/docs/) to make a phone call to speak with an AI Assistant.
+This application demonstrates how to use Node.js, [Twilio Voice](https://www.twilio.com/docs/voice) and [Media Streams](https://www.twilio.com/docs/voice/media-streams), [OpenAI's Realtime API](https://platform.openai.com/docs/), and [Astra DB](https://www.datastax.com/products/datastax-astra) to make a phone call to speak with a RAG-powered AI Assistant.

 The application opens websockets with the OpenAI Realtime API and Twilio, and sends voice audio from one to the other to enable a two-way conversation.
+It uses Astra DB as an agent tool to search for relevant documents that can help answer questions accurately.

 See [here](https://www.twilio.com/en-us/blog/voice-ai-assistant-openai-realtime-api-node) for a tutorial overview of the code.

 This application uses the following Twilio products in conjuction with OpenAI's Realtime API:
 - Voice (and TwiML, Media Streams)